Tim Milne – Headteacher

 Helen Seaborne – Parent Governor

 I have recently joined the Governing Body, in 2016, as a Parent Governor but have had a child attend St Mary’s for the last 12 years, firstly through pre-school and then all 3 children have attended the primary school.
-My oldest is now at St. Mary’s R.C secondary but Caspar is now in Year 6 and Rufus in Year 3.
+My two older children are now at St. Mary’s R.C secondary and Rufus in Year 5.
 Over the years I have witnessed many changes to the school, most noticeably the size in numbers increasing by over 60%.
 As a busy working parent I actively use the wrap around care facilities offered.
 Breakfast Club is my life saver!
 I am secure in the knowledge that both boys are very happy to leave the comfort of their home each day to attend school.

 Although I am a qualified Key Stage 2 primary school teacher I have worked for the last 16 years as a Company Director of a successful family event bar business.
 As a small business my role encompasses many responsibilities such as Business planning, negotiating large contracts, budgeting, marketing, branding and HR.
 I am looking to utilise my business skills to help the governing body with decisions, which I am already realising there are lots to be made.